Your Financial Future: TFSAs, RESPs, and more

 If you’re looking for a way to save for your child’s post-secondary education, you might want to check out a Registered Education Savings Plan (RESP), which is a great, without a doubt, the best savings vehicle for college and university. when you contribute to your child’s RESP, you can receive a 20% government top-up due to government grants, like the Canada Learning Bond (CLB).
 You can also contribute $2,500 each year to receive the full $500 Canada Education Savings Grant (CESG), and depending on where you live, you may be eligible for these additional provincial grants: the BCTESG (British Columbia Training and Education Savings Grant), SAGES (Saskatchewan Advantage Grant for Education Savings) or QESI (Quebec Education Savings Incentive).
 RESPs also have a lifetime limitation of $50,000, which could go a long way towards saving for your child’s post-secondary education.

-Visit the Heritage website for more information about RESPs, grants, and eligibility requirements.
+Visit this website for more information about RESPs, grants, and eligibility requirements.

 While many Canadian families are aware of RESPs, a lesser- known plan is the RDSP (Registered Disability Savings Plan).
 If your child has a qualifying disability, you can receive a maximum of $3,500 a year and $1,000 in a yearly bond, depending on your household income.
 A new option was introduced in 2013: the ability to transfer an RESP to an RDSP.
 There are a number of conditions that must be met to qualify, so be sure to review them carefully.
 Here’s a great article by one of the other Heritage contributors that goes into more detail on the RESP to RDSP rollover.

-Speaking of long-term goals, Heritage Education Funds has some great tools and resources for figuring out what your RESP investment might look like in the future.
+Speaking of long-term goals, there are some great tools and resources for figuring out what your RESP investment might look like in the future.
 Head over to the RESP Calculator and try it out; it’s well worth the time.
 They also have an excellent RESP Guide, which is full of great information that can help you learn more about RESPs.